Tyrone Keogh

 Tyrone Keogh (born 1982) is a South African actor, model and assistant director.
-He is best known for his roles in the series 24 Hours to Live, The Girl from St. Agnes and Dominion.
+He is best known for his roles in the series One Piece live action TV series, 24 Hours to Live, The Girl from St. Agnes and Dominion.
 He was named Best Dressed Man by GQ South Africa in 2012.
+He also, played a major role in the 2024 series Summertide based in South Africa.

 Early life

 Keogh was born in 1982 in Johannesburg, South Africa.
 He is the son of actor Danny Keogh.
 His mother Debbie is also a film producer.
 In 2011, he won the 2011 Cleo Bachelor of the Year competition in Fourways, Johannesburg.